Marco-Cheng/marco-cheng.github.io/content/home/misc.md

 * #### AVOCATION

   * Fan of NBA, Formula 1, and European Soccer.
-My favorite sporting stars include Stephen Curry (Golden State Warriors, NBA), Lewis Hamilton (Mercedes, F1), Charles Leclerc (Ferrari, F1), and Marco Reus (BVB Dortmund, Bundesliga).
+My favorite sporting stars include Stephen Curry (Golden State Warriors, NBA), Lewis Hamilton (Mercedes, F1 [will be Ferrari soon!]), Charles Leclerc (Ferrari, F1), and Marco Reus (LA Galaxy, previously BVB Dortmund).

   * Amateur yet enthusiastic player of Geoguessr and HugeQuiz (especially in geography and sports).

    * Fan of stand-up comedies (including both Chinese-style cross-talk and American-style talk shows) and musicals.
 My favorite musicals include "Hamilton" and "Les Miserables".

-  * Fan of music, especially those in musicals or in "Gu-Feng" (ancient Chinese) style.
+  * Fan of music, especially those in musicals or in "Gu-Feng" (古风 in Chinese, means "ancient Chinese") style.

   * I am also fond of playing basketball, although I don't have strong skills and can't often win a game :(